 Did the offer of a $50 prize really motivate Bill Gosper to invent the Glider Gun - sorry Ant Gun?
 Perhaps it's a good thing that he called it a Glider.

 The glider - it could have been called The Ant!

 The second video from the interview is more interesting if you want to know how Conway thought up Life.
 The history involves Von Neumann and his attempt to design a self replicating computer and the search for a simple set of rules that gave rise to interesting and unpredictable behaviour.
 At the time Conway had no access to computers and so tried things out on a Go board!
 Time to watch:

 "From my point of view though, it wasn't real mathematics ...
 I personally didn't think all that much of it."

-and in response to the question if it had been build upon in the sense that it took mathematics forward he says
+and in response to the question about whether it had been built upon, in the sense of taking mathematics forward. he says:

 "No it's finished....
 Nothing I think that followed on it was just as interesting as the basic fact that this set of rules did exist, fairly simple, and have these astonishing properties."

 Anyone who knows some complexity theory would disagree and point out that Life, and its related cellular automata, have led to lots of new research ithat is beginning to have an impact on areas of science from biology to economics.

 If you want to know more about what Conway did in the fields of mathematics and physics and perhaps understand why for him the gam of Life doesn't seem that important see his Wikipedia page: